oliviergimenez/my_website/content/blog/image-classif/index.md

 <!--more-->

 # Motivation

 Michael Blum [tweeted](https://twitter.com/mblum_g/status/1475940763716444161?s=20) about the [STOIC2021 - COVID-19 AI challenge](https://stoic2021.grand-challenge.org/stoic2021/).
-The main goal of this challenge is to predict from the patients' [CT scans](https://en.wikipedia.org/wiki/CT_scan) who will develop severe disease.
+The main goal of this challenge is to predict from the patients' [CT scans](https://en.wikipedia.org/wiki/CT_scan) who will develop severe illness from Covid.

 Given my [recent interest in machine learning](https://oliviergimenez.github.io/blog/learning-machine-learning/), this challenge peaked my interest.
 Although `Python` is the machine learning *lingua franca*, it is possible to [train a convolutional neural network (CNN) in `R`](https://github.com/oliviergimenez/computo-deeplearning-occupany-lynx) and perform (binary) image classification.

 Here, I will use an [`R` interface to `Keras`](https://keras.rstudio.com/) that allows training neural networks.
-The other thing is that the [dataset shared for the challenge](https://stoic2021.grand-challenge.org/stoic-db/) is big, like 280Go big.
-It took me a day to download it.
+Note that the [dataset shared for the challenge](https://stoic2021.grand-challenge.org/stoic-db/) is big, like 280Go big, and it took me a day to download it.
 For the sake of illustration, I will use a similar but much lighter dataset from a [Kaggle](https://en.wikipedia.org/wiki/Kaggle) repository <https://www.kaggle.com/plameneduardo/sarscov2-ctscan-dataset>.

 The code is available on GitHub as usual <https://github.com/oliviergimenez/bin-image-classif>.